Chandan8018/ABC_INVOICES/README.md

 - [Contact](#contact)

 ## Project Overview
-The Online Quiz Platform is a web application that allows users to take quizzes, view their scores, and review correct answers.
-Admins can create and manage quizzes with multiple-choice questions.
-This application is built with modern web technologies to ensure a responsive and user-friendly experience.
+This project involves generating a detailed invoice based on various input parameters, including seller details, order details, item details, and tax calculations.
+The invoice will also include placeholders for the company logo and the seller's signature image.

 ## Features
-- **Quiz Creation (Admin)**: Admins can create quizzes with multiple-choice questions.
-- **Take Quiz (User)**: Users can take quizzes by answering multiple-choice questions.
-- **Submit Quiz**: Users can submit their answers and receive a score.
-- **View Results**: Users can view their scores and correct answers after submission.
-- **Review Answers**: Users can review their answers with the correct ones highlighted.
-- **Local Storage**: Quiz progress is saved in local storage, allowing users to resume later.
+- **Dynamic Input Handling**: Easily input and manage seller, billing, and shipping details.
+- **Tax Computation**: Automatically compute tax types and amounts based on the place of supply and delivery.
+- **Net Amount Calculation**: Derive net amounts for each item considering unit price, quantity, and discounts.
+- **Detailed Item Listing**: List multiple items with comprehensive details including description, unit price, quantity, discount, and net amount.
+- **Total Amount Calculation**: Compute the total amount including tax for all items.
+- **Amount in Words**: Convert the total amount to words for easy readability.
+- **Signature and Authorization**: Insert seller's signature image and authorization note.
+- **Company Logo**: Placeholder for including the company logo in the invoice.
 - **Responsive Design**: The application is mobile-friendly and has a clean design.

 ## Technologies Used
-- **Frontend**: React, Vite, JavaScript, Tailwind CSS, Framer Motion, and MUI
+- **Frontend**: React, Vite, JavaScript, Tailwind CSS, Flowbite, firebase, to-words, Framer Motion, and MUI
-- **Backend**: Node.js, Express
+- **Backend**: Node.js, Express, jsonwebtoken,jsonwebtoken, and swagger-ui(API-Docometation)
 - **Database**: MongoDB
 - **State Management**: Redux
 - **Authentication**: Google OAuth